w3f/polkadot-wiki/docs/learn/learn-opengov.md

 For a step-by-step outline of how to delegate voting power in OpenGov, check out the [Delegating Voting Power](./../maintain/maintain-guides-opengov.md#delegating-voting-power) section on the [OpenGov Maintenance](./../maintain/maintain-guides-opengov.md) page.

-### Canceling Referenda

-In Governance v1, a proposal can be canceled if the [Technical Committee](#technical-committee) unanimously agrees to do so, or if Root origin (e.g. sudo) triggers this functionality.
-A canceled proposal's deposit is burned.

-Additionally, a two-thirds majority of the council can cancel a referendum.
-This may function as a last-resort if there is an issue found late in a referendum's proposal such as a bug in the code of the runtime that the proposal would institute.

-If the cancellation is controversial enough that the council cannot get a two-thirds majority, then it will be left to the stakeholders _en masse_ to determine the fate of the proposal.

-In OpenGov, there is a special operation called **Cancelation** for intervening with a proposal that is already being voted on.
-The operation will immediately reject an ongoing referendum regardless of its status.
-There is also a provision to ensure the deposit of the proposer is slashed, if the proposal is malicious or spam.

-Cancelation itself is a governance operation which must be voted upon by the network in order to be executed.
-Cancelation comes with its own Origin and Track which has a low lead-time and Approval/Support curves with slightly sharper reductions in their thresholds for passing, given that it is invoked with a sense of urgency.

 ## Technical Committee